Mobile Marketing Measurement

 Focus on Business Goals First and Foremost

 To start with, these successful marketers focus on their business goals first and foremost.
 When digital marketing was in its early years, marketers invented a set of Key Performance Indicators or KPIs to track how digital marketing affected the consumer’s online path.
-These KPIs include data such as return on ad spend (ROAS), click trhouh rate (CTR), cost-per-acquisition (CPA), and more.
+These KPIs include data such as return on ad spend (ROAS), click-through rate (CTR), cost-per-acquisition (CPA), and more.
 However, these data sets fail to capture all modern mobile phones influence and the path of consumer purchases.
 Over 70% of smart-phone users first research their products of interest before buying them at a storefront.
 So, whether you are selling from an online marketplace or a physical storefront, these mobile assists are of great importance to your business.

 Considering this, we can see how old measurement models fail to fully grasp the impact of online to offline or cross-device purchases.
 Modern marketers recognize the need for change regarding this new-age issue and adjust some for attribution.
 To remedy this problem, marketing KPIs need to be tied to wider business goals.
 In order to do so, one must ask the hard questions like “is a return on ad spend (ROAS) keeping my business from reaching my customers?”.
 The smart marketer addresses their business goals first, then proceeds to prioritize their marketing data to align with those goals.

-Another trait of the smart marketer is the ability to not only recognize gaps in consumer behavior, but bridge them as well.
+Another trait of the smart marketer is the ability to not only recognize gaps in consumer behavior but bridge them as well.
 What used to be a fairly simple consumer path-to-purchase (buyers journey) is now a complex web of consumer interest and research.
 As this web gets more and more complex, gaps in consumer patterns are bound to follow.
 In light of these gaps, leading marketers use estimates to fill in holes in consumer trends.
 Through active estimation and testing, they are informed and connected with their consumer’s needs.
 When the marketer is more in tune with their consumer’s needs, it becomes easier to make accurate and beneficial alterations to your business goals.

 Each unique brand or business will have its own unique gap.
-In order to make an accurate estimate, marketers often require their tools-of-the-trade such as Google analytics, search console, crm's or internal data.
+In order to make an accurate estimate, marketers often require their tools-of-the-trade such as Google Analytics, search console, CRM’s or internal data.
 Nonetheless, leading marketers illustrate the importance of pin-pointing and bridging these gaps.

 The controlled Gamble

-New-age marketing is a healthy mix between gambling and science but is confirmed by end result.
+New-age marketing is a healthy mix between gambling and science but is confirmed by the end result.
 “Big-bet” experiments are a crucial asset of the smart marketer.
 Though the term “experiment” may bring the connotation of fine-tuning or optimization (which in part is the case), in the evolution of progressive marketing the term is more analogous to its scientific meaning.
-The smart marketer starts with a hypothesis, and acts in the digital world to prove or disprove said hypothesis.
+The smart marketer starts with a hypothesis and acts in the digital world to prove or disprove said hypothesis.
 These high-risk strategic gambles actively reveal new mobile opportunities that would otherwise remain hidden.

 For marketers concerned with growth, measurement isn’t an afterthought.
 It’s a cornerstone of their success in a progressive and mobile-based world.
-By using available tools to bridge gaps, addressing business objectives first, and testing the hard-to-ask questions through experimentation, marketers are quickly discovering the driving factors behind value.
-It is not only beneficial, but essential to ask yourself how you can evolve your own business to keep up with the modern world.
+By using available tools to bridge gaps, addressing business objectives first, and testing the hard-to-ask questions through experimentation, marketers are quickly discovering the driving factors behind the value.
+It is not only beneficial but essential to ask yourself how you can evolve your own business to keep up with the modern world.
 Do you know where to attribute the impact of mobile devices on your business?
 Do your KPIs reflect your business goals?
 And, how can you work to better bridge the gaps left by the research-first mentality of the modern consumer?

-Smart marketers do not have a perfect KPI, or a secret tool for success.
+Smart marketers do not have a perfect KPI or a secret tool for success.
 What they do have, is the mindset required to jump on new opportunities and overcome hurdles in the process.
 The smart marketer has the flexibility to redefine measurement in relation to growth.
-This mindset, is what propels the marketing industry in an ever-changing world.
+This mindset is what propels the marketing industry in an ever-changing world.